WE ARE HERE TO HELP

 Workshops/training sessions on navigating personal and/or professional loss/grief is also available.
 Sessions are sculpted to the needs of the audience, from 30 minutes to half-day workshops.
 Contact the PCSBV Grief Support Navigator for more information.

-You will be asked to provide the individual's name, phone number, email address, and reason for referral.
+Please provide the individual's name, phone number, email address, and reason for referral.
 Self referrals are also welcome.
-To submit a referral please contact the PCSBV’s Palliative and Grief Support Navigator via email to firstname.lastname@example.org or by calling 403.458.0433.
+To submit a referral please contact the PCSBV’s Palliative and Grief Support Navigator via email at email@example.com or by calling 403-458-0433.

 Please note: all individuals must have consented interest in receiving PCSBV's support